 Colocation, also known as colo, is the renting of space from a data center service provider to house your physical servers.
 The amount of space required depends on the footprint of your physical hardware; you can lease anything from a half rack to entire cabinets or secure rooms depending on needs.
 The service provider is responsible for providing the IP addresses, bandwidth, cooling systems, and power for your servers while you are responsible for their maintenance.
 Colocation lets you focus your business operations on your products and services while still letting you retain full control of your physical servers and hardware.

 Enterprise-grade infrastructure, innovative technology and service expertise – delivered within your budget

 In today’s fast-paced, dynamic business environment companies are more dependent on technology than ever before to enhance their business processes.
 Companies that do not use cloud computing services often must build their own private data centers to house their IT infrastructure such as servers as well as other physical hardware.
 The building and maintenance of private data centers can be an incredibly costly endeavor though.

-As a business owner, building your own data center may cost prohibitive or simply not in your business plan.
+As a business owner, building your own data center may be cost prohibitive or simply not in your business plan.
 In addition, you may also not be prepared to transition your business applications to a cloud computing system.
-If this is sounds familiar, Flexential colocation services are the perfect fit.
+If this sounds familiar, Flexential colocation services are the perfect fit.

 Benefits of colocation: